 Landlords gain by managing their properties, especially by not paying commission costs to agents and property managers.
 Agent fees are a percentage of your weekly rental income, but you can keep this money if you manage your own property.

 You can screen the tenants yourself and select who you want to rent to.
 Private landlords can develop closer relationships with tenants, encouraging the tenant to pay rent on time and take better care of your house.

 Being more involved also means owners can keep across any issues.

 You’ll be the first to know if something goes wrong, such as a leaky pipe or a broken fixture.
 You will also be the first place a neighbour will call if there are complaints about your tenants, giving you more involvement in the day-to-day management of your investment.

 Things to look out for

-Although DIY management can save an owner a stack of cash, there are some things to look out for.
-It’s important to have a deep understanding of the work involved with property management before deciding to do it yourself,.
+Although DIY management can save an owner money, it is important to understand everything involved before deciding to do it yourself.